superjoe1212/glenair-conduit/README.md

     git clone https://github.com/NativeDesign/python-tmcl.git
     python setup.py install

+At this point, all files in the Glenair folder may be moved to trash with the exception of the folder named "TMCL". _This is an optional step._

 ### Installing

 While still in the Glenair directory, enter this command in the Terminal to download the GUI repository.